-ASSESSOR'S PARCEL NUMBER OR STREET ADDRESS ASSESSOR'S PARCEL NUMBER OR STREET ADDRESS CITY CITY FAIR MARKET VALUE IF APPLICABLE, LIST DATE: \$2,000 - \$10,000 \ \$10,001 - \$100,000 ACQUIRED DISPOSED NATURE OF INTEREST Ownership/Deed of Trust Easement Leasehold Yrs. remaining Other IF RENTAL PROPERTY, GROSS INCOME RECEIVED \$0 - \$499 \$500 - \$1,000 \$1,001 - \$10,000 \$10,001 - \$100,000 OVER \$100,000 SOURCES OF RENTAL INCOME: If you own a 10% or greater interest, list the name of each tenant that is a single source of income of \$10,000 or more.
-FAIR MARKET VALUE IF APPLICABLE, LIST DATE: \$2,000 - \$10,000 / None None You are not required to report loans from a commerc ial lending institution made in the lender's regular course of c without regard to your official status.
-Personal loans and You are not required to report loans from a commerce business on terms available to members of the public ial lending institution made in the lender's regular course of c without regard to your official status.
-Personal loans and You are not required to report loans from a commerce business on terms available to members of the public loans received not in a lender's regular course of business. ial lending institution made in the lender's regular course of c without regard to your official status.
-Personal loans and siness must be disclosed as follows: You are not required to report loans from a commerce business on terms available to members of the publicans received not in a lender's regular course of business of LENDER ial lending institution made in the lender's regular course of c without regard to your official status.
-Personal loans and siness must be disclosed as follows: You are not required to report loans from a commerce business on terms available to members of the publicans received not in a lender's regular course of business of Lender ADDRESS (Business Address Acceptable) BUSINESS ACTIVITY, IF ANY, OF LENDER INTEREST RATE TERM (Months/Years) ial lending institution made in the lender's regular course of c without regard to your official status.
-Personal loans and siness must be disclosed as follows: You are not required to report loans from a commerce business on terms available to members of the public loans received not in a lender's regular course of business (Business Address Acceptable) BUSINESS ACTIVITY, IF ANY, OF LENDER ial lending institution made in the lender's regular course of c without regard to your official status.
-Personal loans and siness must be disclosed as follows:
+ASSESSOR'S PARCEL NUMBER OR STREET ADDRESS ASSESSOR'S PARCEL NUMBER OR STREET ADDRESS CITY CITY FAIR MARKET VALUE IF APPLICABLE, LIST DATE: \$2,000 - \$10,000 \$10,001 - \$1,000,000 income of \$10,000 or more.
+None None You are not required to report loans from a comme business on terms available to members of the pub rcial lending institution made in the lender's regular course or lic without regard to your official status.
+Personal loans and None You are not required to report loans from a comme rcial lending institution made in the lender's regular course o You are not required to report loans from a comme business on terms available to members of the publicans received not in a lender's regular course of b rcial lending institution made in the lender's regular course o lic without regard to your official status.
+Personal loans and usiness must be disclosed as follows: You are not required to report loans from a comme business on terms available to members of the publicans received not in a lender's regular course of business (Business Address Acceptable) rcial lending institution made in the lender's regular course of lic without regard to your official status.
+Personal loans and usiness must be disclosed as follows: You are not required to report loans from a commet business on terms available to members of the publicans received not in a lender's regular course of business (Business Address Acceptable) BUSINESS ACTIVITY, IF ANY, OF LENDER rcial lending institution made in the lender's regular course of lic without regard to your official status.
+Personal loans and usiness must be disclosed as follows: NAME OF LENDER ADDRESS (Business Address Acceptable) You are not required to report loans from a commet business on terms available to members of the publicans received not in a lender's regular course of business (Business Address Acceptable) BUSINESS (Business Address Acceptable) BUSINESS ACTIVITY, IF ANY, OF LENDER INTEREST RATE TERM (Months/Years) rcial lending institution made in the lender's regular course of lic without regard to your official status.
+Personal loans and usiness must be disclosed as follows: NAME OF LENDER ADDRESS (Business Address Acceptable) BUSINESS ACTIVITY, IF ANY, OF LENDER INTEREST RATE TERM (Months/Years) You are not required to report loans from a commet business on terms available to members of the publicans received not in a lender's regular course of business Address Acceptable) BUSINESS (Business Address Acceptable) BUSINESS ACTIVITY, IF ANY, OF LENDER INTEREST RATE TERM (Months/Years) Mone HIGHEST BALANCE DURING REPORTING PERIOD rcial lending institution made in the lender's regular course of lic without regard to your official status.
+Personal loans and usiness must be disclosed as follows: NAME OF LENDER ADDRESS (Business Address Acceptable)